roachhd/lanyon/net102/a3/index.md

 This is what you end up submitting to your tutor via Blackboard.
  You present your tutor with extracts of your ongoing portfolio in a document, which can be up to a maximum length of 1200 words.

 This document includes:

-- Section A: 300 words explaining (in brief) why the entries in Section B were selected and how they (and/or other activities, readings and discussions) have contributed to your understanding of the Internet and its place in contemporary society.
+**Section A**: 300 words explaining (in brief) why the entries in Section B were selected and how they (and/or other activities, readings and discussions) have contributed to your understanding of the Internet and its place in contemporary society.

-- Section B: 3 of your 'best' portfolio entries, with the topic and activity as subheadings.
+**Section B**: 3 of your 'best' portfolio entries, with the topic and activity as subheadings.
 There should be at least one entry each from Module 1 and 2 (e.g. you may have two from Module 1, one from Module 2, or vice versa).

 **Tip**: pay attention to the criteria for assessment below when preparing this submission.